 As I’ve gotten to know them, I started to learn the story of their writers group.
-I grew fascinated by some of the things they shared, so I asked them to do an interview with Geek Goes Rogue.
-They all agreed and Margie, Jo, Jen, Lois, and Tahsha called in for a Skype interview.
+I grew fascinated by some of the things they shared, so I asked them to do an interview with The Rogue.
+They all agreed and Margie, Jo, Jen (her book Nameless comes out in October) Lois(Get her book Robbed of Soul now), and Tahsha called in for a Skype interview.
 What I originally planned to be just a half hour discussion turned into a fascinating, beautiful, and sometimes sad story.

 Writers Cubed began in a local high school south of Provo, Utah.
 As it turns out, Utah is a hotbed of successful, published authors and aspiring writers.
 One particular writer (the group calls him Dad), J Scott Savage, decided to teach a writing class for local adults in 2009.
 When the soon-to-be-members of Writers Cubed started attending the class (except for Jo), none of them knew each other.